 If you’ haven’t read the English translation of his novel Petit Pays, you should (or the original in French if you can!
 Someday I hope to be able to).
 It’s a heartbreaking book, so beautifully written (at least as far as I can tell in translation).
 It will also enrich your experience of his album Pili Pili Sur un Croissant Buerre album.
 I look forward to when the film Petit Pays is available in the US.

 Thank you Gaël Faye, for your inspiring and beautiful music!
 Support him by purchasing his music and merchandise here, buying his book (at a local bookstore if you can!), and seeing the film based on his book!

 How-to: Deep Listen

-It’s simple!
+For those of you who have been asking what a deep listen is… it’s just what it sounds like!
 Just put music on loud, and just listen.
 Don’t “multi-task!”
 No simultaneous flipping through social media, or cleaning up… just listen.
+Really.

-In today’s fast-paced world, just listening is quite hard.
-I recommend either laying down with eyes closed (and your electronic devices far away!) or keep your hands busy doodling to keep ears and mind on the music.
+In today’s world, just listening is quite hard.
+I recommend either laying down with eyes closed (and your electronic devices far away!) or keep your hands busy doodling (here’s one recent example from a deep listen of Kabir Sen’s new album: “The Good Life (If You Only Knew)” to keep ears and mind on the music.

 - Without much explanation of the song, play it through once.
 At the end, share reflections about what everyone heard and felt during the song.
 What words were caught or emotions felt?

-- Read through the lyrics (French and English provided at the start of this post), and share any additional thoughts.
+- Read through the lyrics (French and English provided in this portrait), and share any additional thoughts.

 - Listen a second time, and again take the time to reflect together.